Upon successful completion of the bachelor of science in criminal justice, students will be able to:

-- Acquire knowledge of the four major areas of the criminal justice system: policing, courts, corrections, and the juvenile justice system from first encounter with the police right through the
+- Understand the major areas of the criminal justice system: policing, courts, law, corrections, and the juvenile justice system.

-- Recognize the importance of federal and state statutory law, case law and constitutional law as it relates to the criminal justice field, how the system operates within a constitutional framework, and
+- Recognize the importance of federal and state statutory law, case law, and constitutional law as it constrains the police, the courts, and corrections.

 - Define the role of the state in protecting and sanctioning its citizens.

-- Be able to critically analyze scholarly research, governmental crime statistics, and public policy for the purposes of understanding the limitations of the research and the various factors that influence
+- Critically analyze scholarly research, governmental crime statistics, and public policy for accuracy, impact, and awareness.

-- Demonstrate the relationship between crime and the various correlates, such as race, gender, age, and social class.
+- Demonstrate the relationship between crime and the various correlates, such as race, gender, age, social class, and social institutions.